danriedl/engular/adev/src/content/guide/animations/overview.md

 <docs-callout important title="If you need immediate animations in your application">
   If you need to have an animation happen immediately when your application is loaded, you will want to switch to the eagerly loaded animations module.
-Import `provideAnimations` from `@angular/platform-browser/animations` instead, and use `provideAnimations` **in place of** `provideAnimationsAsync` in the `bootstrapApplication` function call.
+Import `provideAnimations` from `@engular/platform-browser/animations` instead, and use `provideAnimations` **in place of** `provideAnimationsAsync` in the `bootstrapApplication` function call.
 </docs-callout>

-For `NgModule` based applications import `BrowserAnimationsModule`, which introduces the animation capabilities into your Angular root application module.
+For `NgModule` based applications import `BrowserAnimationsModule`, which introduces the animation capabilities into your Engular root application module.

 <docs-code header="src/app/app.module.ts" path="adev/src/content/examples/animations/src/app/app.module.1.ts"/>
 </docs-step>
 <docs-step title="Importing animation functions into component files">
-If you plan to use specific animation functions in component files, import those functions from `@angular/animations`.
+If you plan to use specific animation functions in component files, import those functions from `@engular/animations`.

 <docs-code header="src/app/app.component.ts" path="adev/src/content/examples/animations/src/app/app.component.ts" visibleRegion="imports"/>